Clare Short: Land reform in Zimbabwe

 On 6 November 1997, Short sent a letter to Kumbirai Kangai, Minister of Agriculture of Zimbabwe, in which she stated that "we do not accept that Britain has a special responsibility to meet the costs of land purchase in Zimbabwe."
 She went on to write "We are a new government from diverse backgrounds, without links to former colonial interests.
 My own origins are Irish and, as you know, we were colonised, not colonisers."
-In the same letter she did, however, offer qualified support for land reform: "We do recognise the very real issues you face over land reform... we would be prepared to support a programme of land reform that was part of a poverty eradication strategy, but not on any other basis."
+In the same letter she offered qualified support for land reform: "We do recognise the very real issues you face over land reform... we would be prepared to support a programme of land reform that was part of a poverty eradication strategy, but not on any other basis."
 This letter caused a rift with the Zimbabwean government, which asserted that the Lancaster House Agreement of 1979 had contained a pledge from the United Kingdom government to assist in land reform.

 Position on the arms trade

 In December 1997, Short signed the UK into the Ottawa Convention, banning the production, handling and use of anti-personnel mines.

 In 2001, she wrote that the "ready availability of small arms has a direct and negative impact upon levels of crime and conflict in developing countries.
 We (the DFID) are supporting various peace building and disarmament initiatives."
-The following year, she claimed that Britain was "committed to combating small arms availability and misuse."
+The following year, she stated that Britain was "committed to combating small arms availability and misuse."

 Kosovo bombing

-Short approved of the NATO bombing of the headquarters of Serbian state television, in which sixteen media workers were killed and sixteen others wounded, because the station was, as she put it, "a source of propaganda".
+Short approved of the 1999 NATO bombing of the headquarters of Serbian state television, in which sixteen media workers were killed and sixteen others wounded, because the station was, as she put it, "a source of propaganda".